tale-toul/Harbor/ansible/Readme.md

 created before.

 The next task copies the main configuration file from a template.
-Among other things the template updtes the name of the host, the protocol to be used, and the path to the certificate to secure the registry.
+Among other things the template updates the name of the host, the communications protocol to be used, the password for the database rot user, and the path to the certificate to secure the registry.
+This configuration file contains sensitive information so the access premissions are restricted to 0600

 The next task copies the storage configuration file from a template.
-The variables used by this template were populated in the first play (Update local inventory file) and are imported into this play by the following directive at the begening of the play.
-The variables used are: iam_user_access_key; iam_user_secret_key; bucket_region; bucket_name.
+This configuration file contains sensitive information so the access premissions are restricted to 0600The variables used by this template were populated in the first play (Update local inventory file) and are imported into this play by the following directive at the begening of the play.
+The variables used are: iam_user_access_key; iam_user_secret_key; bucket_region;
+bucket_name.

 ```
   vars_files: